chocolateboy/Getopt-Module/README.md

-Takes a target and an optional hash or hashref of [options](#options) and returns a [subroutine](https://metacpan.org/pod/Getopt::Long#User-defined-subroutines-to-handle-options) that takes an option name and a perl `-M`/`-m`-style option value and assigns the value's components (module name, import type and parameters) to the target in the following ways.
+Takes a target and an optional hash or hashref of [options](#options) and returns a [subroutine](https://metacpan.org/pod/Getopt::Long#User-defined-subroutines-to-handle-options) which takes an option name and a perl `-M`/`-m`-style option value and assigns the value's components (module name, import type and parameters) to the target in the following ways.